 The Lost in Space Forever DVD states that plummeting ratings and rising costs were the main reasons for the show's cancellation.
 The show's creator Irwin Allen said that season 3 viewers were mostly children leading to a drop in the audience with purchasing power.
 Since advertisers prefer selling ads targeted at decision-makers in the house, this meant lower ad revenues.

 Another contributing factor was that Guy Williams was resentful about how campy his role got and how Jonathan Harris got more screen time.
-I personally feel that Dr. Smith's character arc was really entertaining.
+I feel that Dr. Smith's character arc was really entertaining.

-Is Lost in Space Netflix worth watching?
+Is the Original Lost in Space Series worth watching?